2007 North American heat wave: Impact

-A total of 105 deaths in 2007 were blamed on the heat that year in the United States, including the deaths from the heat wave.
-During the heat wave itself, more than 50 deaths were reported, in addition to cases of heat exhaustion and heat Stroke.
-Most deaths (51%) occurred among those over 60 years of age and people who could not afford air conditioning due to their cost.
+A total of 105 deaths in 2007 were attributed to the heat that year in the United States.
+During the heat wave itself, more than 50 deaths were reported, in addition to cases of heat exhaustion and heat stroke.
+Most deaths (51%) occurred among those over 60 years of age and people who could not afford air conditioning.

 During the Chicago Marathon in October, temperatures hit a record 88 F, causing dozens of hospitalizations and one death.
 In 2007, a total of 39 deaths were counted due to the heat from four adjoining states, Illinois, Missouri, Tennessee, and Kentucky.

 In Philadelphia, the Pennsylvania Medical Society issued a health warning about the dangers and treatment of heat stroke.

 Over "51 deaths, including 2 in South Carolina, were attributable to this heat wave."
 In Birmingham, Alabama, there were 18 days with a "heat index greater than or equal to 100," lower than the index during the heat wave of 1980, while 13 heat-related deaths were attributed to the August 2007 heat wave, compared to over 100 in 1980.
 The fewer deaths were attributed to the increased use of air-conditioning in 2007, especially among "shut in" elderly people.